-In 2020 Grace Baptist Mission (GBM) plan to hold a family camp at Athelington in Suffolk from 1st - 8th August (see GBM web site) .
+In 2020 Grace Baptist Mission (GBM) planned to hold a family camp at Athelington in Suffolk from 1st - 8th August but this has now been moved to 2021 (see GBM web site) .
 Due to fixture congestion we weren't able to run a Family Camp at Root Hill in 2019.

 Family Camp 2011